Sv443/Node-Notifier/README.md

     If I feel like it and there's demand, I might add HTTPS support in the future.

 - This software is provided "as is", without any warranty or liability.
     If you notice something wrong, please [submit an issue](https://github.com/Sv443/Node-Notifier/issues/new/choose) and I'll try my best to take care of it.
+    If you found a security vulnerability, please [contact me directly.](https://sv443.net/)

 <br><br>

 ## Dependencies:
-Node-Notifier wouldn't have been possible without these dependencies:
+Node-Notifier wouldn't be possible without these awesome projects:
 - [axios](https://npmjs.com/package/axios)
 - [dotenv](https://npmjs.com/package/dotenv)
 - [eslint](https://npmjs.com/package/eslint)